Add wandb to any library

 wandb offline

-run config you can provide metadata about your model, dataset, and so on when you create a W&B Run.
-You can use this information to compare different experiments and quickly understand what are the main differences.
+With a wandb run config, you can provide metadata about your model, dataset, and so on when you create a W&B Run.
+You can use this information to compare different experiments and quickly understand the main differences.

 Typical config parameters you can log include: